 Otherwise, some jiu-jitsu schools may allow “unlimited hours of training sessions” for 200 dollars.

-Keep in mind that more weekly training sessions will allow you to progress more quickly.
+Remember that more weekly training sessions will allow you to progress more quickly.
 However, your progress depends on your skills and BJJ study and training outside of the dojo at home.

 At What Age Should You Start Jiu-Jitsu?

-It’s never late to kick off with your BJJ sessions, but the syntax “sooner is better” certainly applies here.
+It’s never late to kick off your BJJ sessions, but the syntax “sooner is better” certainly applies here.
 Kids’ joints, bones, and ligaments are way more flexible.
 Plus, it is easier to improve flexibility before puberty.

 Generally, girls are more flexible than boys, but that’s not the strict rule.
 For example, Gogoplata or triangle armbar demands a greater level of flexibility.